ircv3/ircv3-specifications/extensions/extoidc.md

 The client SHALL present the token to the Relying Party to begin an authentication session.

-The Relying Party MAY send an Authentication Request to the server to begin a CIBA session, and SHALL present the token as a `login_token_hint`.
+The Relying Party MAY send an Authentication Request to the server to begin a CIBA session, and SHALL present the token as a `login_hint_token`.

 Upon receipt of an Authentication Request, the server SHALL validate the signature and ID of the token.
 Once validated, the server SHALL notify the client of a pending authorization request with a `standard-reply` in the following format: